Zest005/BlumClicker/README.md

 5. Hotkeys:
   - F6 to start/pause the automation.
   - F8 to exit the program.
+  - F10 to decrease volume.
+  - F11 to increase volume.
 7. Error Logging: Provides detailed logging for errors, such as missing template files or invalid coordinates.

 ## Installation